meteor/meteor/content/build-tool.md

 <h3 id="client-npm">NPM on the client</h3>

 NPM started as a package manager for Node.js, but is quickly becoming one of the most popular places to publish client-side modules as well.
-Meteor 1.3 will include built-in support for bundling NPM modules on the client, but in the meantime the best option is to use the [`cosmos:browserify`](https://atmospherejs.com/cosmos/browserify) package to bundle these modules.
-Since one of the most common scenarios is using React components from NPM, read about how to do this in the [React in Meteor guide](http://react-in-meteor.readthedocs.org/en/latest/client-npm/).
+Thanks to Meteor's built in client-side support for [ES2015 modules](app-structure.html#modules), you can use appropriate NPM packages on the client easily, simply by installing the package as usual and `import`-ing from it from a client-side file.

+For example, in the [React article](react.html#react-router) we discuss how to use the [React Router](https://github.com/rackt/react-router) in the client side of an app with a few simple commands.

 <h2 id="javascript-transpilation">JavaScript transpilation</h2>